amoebatron/ESKIMOTRON/README.md

 3. Enter the Gmail address which will function as the SMTP server.
 4. Enter the Gmail password that relates to the Gmail address.
 5. Save default.cfg
-6. Within Eskmitron select the Settings options.
+6. Within Eskimotron select the Settings options.
 7. Select Email Notifications.

 That's it!
 Hope you have fun with it.